Veto vs Alter

 Alter answers: "Does this agent have valid credentials to access this API?"
 It manages OAuth tokens, issues ephemeral scope-narrowed credentials, and handles token rotation.
 Think of it as a credential vault with policy.

 Veto answers: "Should this agent be allowed to make this specific tool call with these specific arguments?"
-It intercepts tool calls, evaluates them against policies, and routes sensitive actions to human approval.
+It intercepts tool calls, evaluates them against policies, and routes review-required actions to human approval.
 Think of it as a firewall between the agent's intent and execution.

 Feature comparison